 The Indus Dictionary Project

-This symbol may be a combination of the verb to join and a pictograph of the end of a walking stick.
+This symbol appears to be a combination of the verb to join and a pictograph of a walking stick.
 It may be related to the Chinese character pū 攴, which means to rap or tap.
-In Indus script, it is the verb to rap.
+In Indus script, it is an ideograph for the verb to rap.

 Mohenjo-daro: Seal: M-331 a: Jagat Pati Joshi and Asko Parpola, 1987: Corpus of Indus Seals and Inscriptions: Volume 1: Page 84: Collections in India: Suomalainen Tiedeakatemia.

 Mahadevan may have assumed that M-331 was a tablet rather than a seal.
-The orientation of some of his Indus signs therefore differs from that of Joshi and Parpola.
+The orientation of sign number 1471 therefore differs from that in Joshi and Parpola.

 Indus Script Sign Number 1471 (mirrored): List of Sign Variants: Iravatham Mahadevan, 1977: The Indus Script: Texts, Concordance and Tables: The Director General Archaeological Survey of India.